 Class of Firearms

-Everyone who owns a firearm MUST have a VALID Firearms Licence for the particular class of firearm for which they own.
-The firearm conditions are listed on the reverse side of the person’s firearms licence which should correspond with the firearm in that person’s possession.
+Everyone who owns a firearm MUST have a VALID Firearms License for the particular class of firearm for which they own.
+The firearm conditions are listed on the reverse side of the person’s firearms license which should correspond with the firearm in that person’s possession.

-If the persons’ firearms licence does not possess the condition for that particular firearm then, the person is in illegal possession of a firearm.
+If the persons’ firearms license does not possess the condition for that particular firearm then, the person is in illegal possession of a firearm.

 For more information please click on the link below.

 Class of Firearms (24 KB)

 Storage & Transportation

 It is important to store, transport and display your firearms safely to help prevent accidents and deter loss of theft.